 Tim Campbell, Founder of Studio Tim Campbell

-"Two of my favorites are at Toguna in Johannesburg.
-This is a wholesale and retail establishment that works with local craftspeople from all over Africa to source handmade African items including jewelry, baskets, masks, textiles, bowls, and more.
+Tim Campbell told MyDomaine, "Two of my favorites are at Toguna Arts & Crafts in the Netherlands.
+This is a wholesale and retail establishment that works with local craftspeople from all over Africa to source handmade African items, including jewelry, baskets, masks, textiles, bowls, and more.
 They also carry an amazing collection of near-museum-quality antiquities found all over the continent.
-Their shop is an open-air building in a residential part of Johannesburg, and I've found them to be the absolute easiest way to shop for African accessories and antiquities.
+I've found them to be the absolute easiest way to shop for African accessories and antiquities."

-Annette and Danielle Rubin, Founder of Rubin Design Studio
+Annette and Danielle Rubin, Founders of Rubin Design Studio

-"While in Morocco, we were fortunate enough to experience the vibrancy of the souk.
-We took a detour down a particularly narrow street and stumbled upon a merchant's store who sold handcrafted case goods.
+Mother and daughter duo, Annette and Danielle Rubin said.
+"While in Morocco, we were fortunate enough to experience the vibrancy of the souk (bazaar).
+We took a detour down a particularly narrow street and stumbled upon a merchant's store that sold handcrafted case goods.
 We learned that wood carving had been a family craft for decades, and we did not leave the shop empty-handed.
 We bought a hand-carved coffee table complete with semiprecious natural stone inlay (inside and outside) and 12 upholstered stools in the traditional Moroccan style.
 It took our breath away.
 Six months later, the table arrived and is the signature one-of-a-kind piece featured in our client's loggia where they feel as if they have a taste of Morocco while entertaining outside.

 "When we were in Venice, we took a boat to Murano to study the art of glassblowing.
 We spent hours in the foundry learning how glass is blown and ultimately trying it ourselves—it is much harder than it looks.
 We left the foundry with an understanding of this technique that we now use to inform our design process when creating custom pieces of art or décor for our clients.
 Specifically, we were drawn to combinations of color, shapes, and patterns that can be created using this technique.
 On this trip, we left with colorful vases from an old foundry that are placed throughout our client's home."

+Nate Berkus shared his vintage European shopping secret.
 "This is one of my favorite go-to vintage markets in Europe.
-It is literally filled with rows and rows of the most unique and unexpected finds.
+Mercanteinfiera is literally filled with rows and rows of the most unique and unexpected finds.
 If you're ever in Italy, make sure you allow some time to visit, preferably a whole day; you’ll need it."

-"I've been shopping at Pavilion ever since my early days in Chicago.
+"I've been shopping at the pavilions ever since my early days in Chicago.
 Between myself and my design directors, Lauren and Sasha, we are constantly sourcing things from here for various design projects.
 Like the black dining room table that Jeremiah and I bought for Rita Hazan's NYC apartment."